On tropical cohomology of smooth algebraic varieties: Analytifications and tropicalizations of the affine line

-In this section, we give explicit descriptions of Berkovich's and Huber's analytifications of the projective line $\P^1$ over complete valuation fields of height $1$ (Subsection \ref{subsec:struc:P1}) and of their tropicalizations (Subsection \ref{subsec;trop;p1}).
-(See Section \ref{sec;analytic;spaces} and \ref{sectrop} for basics of analytic spaces and their tropicalizations.)
-In Subsection \ref{subsec;A1;fiber}, we compare tropicalizations $\A^1$ and those of fibers of $(X \times \A^1)^{\Ber} \to X^{\Ber}$ and $(X \times \A^1)^{\ad} \to X^{\ad}$ for algebraic variety $X$ over trivially valued fields.
+Let $(L,v_L \colon L^{\times} \to \R)$ be a complete valuation field of height $1$.
+In this section, we recall Berkovich's and Huber's analytifications of the affine line $\A^1_{L}=\Spec L [T]$ (Subsection \ref{subsec:struc:P1}) and their tropicalizations (Subsection \ref{subsec;trop;p1}) in details.
+In Subsection \ref{subsec;A1;fiber}, we recall some facts on tropicalizations of $\A^1$-fibers.